Dual Mechanisms of Value Expression: Intrinsic vs. Prompted Values in Large Language Models: Vector Projection onto Vocabulary Space

 \subsection{Method}

 We applied logit-lens analysis to the final layer of the steered \texttt{Qwen2.5-7B-Instruct} models (Intrinsic, Prompted, Intrinsic\_Orthogonal, Prompted\_Orthogonal).
-We project each value vector into the vocabulary space via the unembedding transform (yielding per-token logit shifts), analyzing which lexical items are \emph{promoted} (increased logits) or \emph{suppressed} (decreased logits).
+Concretely, we apply layer normalization to each value vector, multiply with the unembedding matrix, and analyze which lexical items are \emph{promoted} (increased logits) or \emph{suppressed} (decreased logits).
 We focus on the last layer because it directly determines token probabilities at generation time, making it the most informative locus for lexical analysis.